white-lab/protocols/protocols/retrovirus_cell_line.md

        Use one well for each gene of interest, including GFP, empty vector, and a negative control well.
 2. Day 2
-    1. Transfect HEK293 cells with vectors for the envelope, packaging (GAG-Pol), and MIP genes:
+    1. Transfect HEK293 cells with vectors for the envelope (VSVG), packaging (GAG-Pol), and MIP genes:
         1. Mix 1 μg MIP, 333 μg envelope, and 666 μg packaging plasmid in an eppendorf tube for each gene.
         2. Prepare a second tube with RPMI media (without serum).
 Use 200 μL of